Last Updated on December 6, 2024 by Satyendra

 All changes will be presented via single dashboard, which will include a detailed history of all events concerning CJI.
 Additionally, most solutions provide a set of pre-defined reports, which are customized to meet the CJIS reporting requirements of a wide range of data privacy standards, including those laid out by the CJIS.

-If you would like to see how Lepide can help you be CJIS compliant, schedule a demo with one of our engineers today.
+If you would like to see how Lepide can help you align with CJIS compliance, schedule a demo with one of our engineers today.